J. C. Hassenauer: Early life

+College career

+Hassenauer began his freshman season at Alabama in 2014 on the bench until called to play center against Texas A&M. Starting his sophomore season as a reserve offensive lineman, Hassenauer joined the Crimson Tide in Game 9 against Texas A&M replacing Ryan Kelly.
+He finished the season playing in only 7 games.

+In 2016, during his junior season, Hassenauer was a backup center, playing in only 9 games with the Crimson Tide.
+During Hassenauer's senior season in 2017, he held reserve positions as guard and center and started in 3 of 8 games he played.
+He replaced Ross Pierschbacher during the second half of the game against Mississippi State.
+He replaced an injured Lester Cotton, during the second half of the game against Clemson.
+He earned Player of the Week honors for his performance against Mercer.
+Hassenauer started as a left guard during the game against Auburn before dropping out due to an injury.

+Hassenauer earned a Master of Science in Marketing from Alabama in 2018.

 Professional career

 Atlanta Falcons

 After playing four years at Alabama, Hassenauer was signed by the Atlanta Falcons as an undrafted free agent on April 30, 2018.
 He was waived on September 1 and signed to the practice squad the next day, where he spent most of the season.

 Birmingham Iron

 After the season ended, Hassenauer signed with the Birmingham Iron of the Alliance of American Football, where he played eight games.

 Pittsburgh Steelers

 On April 5, 2019, Hassenauer signed with the Pittsburgh Steelers, but was waived on August 31.
 On November 20, he was signed to the Steelers' practice squad, and was promoted to the active roster on December 24.

 On December 2, 2020, Hassenauer made his first NFL start in a 19–14 win over the Baltimore Ravens.

 Hassenauer signed a one-year contract extension with the Steelers on March 8, 2021.
 He was placed on injured reserve on November 27, 2021.
 He was activated on December 25.